Bolivia: President Morales announces resignation | DW | 10.11.2019

 Bolivia's President Evo Morales announced his resignation in a televised speech on Sunday.

-Following an election backlash, Bolivian President Evo Morales announced on Sunday he would submit his resignation after the military, police and opposition suggested he step down.
+Following an election backlash, Bolivian President Evo Morales announced on Sunday he had submitted his letter of resignation to parliament after the military, police and opposition suggested he step down.

-Commander-in-chief of the armed forces, Williams Kaliman, and the police chief Vladimir Calderon Mariscal, both separately appeared on camera to call on Morales to resign in order to foster piece earlier on Sunday.
+Commander-in-chief of the armed forces, Williams Kaliman, and the police chief Vladimir Calderon Mariscal, both separately appeared on camera to call on Morales to resign in order to foster peace earlier on Sunday.

 More to come